 None of the women had ever paddled before.
 They ranged in age from 29 to mid 60s and they were in different stages of physical fitness.
 For some it was the first form of exercise that sounded interesting enough to try.
 Some saw paddling as an exercise that would prove that they still had control over their bodies and that they could conquer this disease.
 Some were just finishing treatment so their physical strength was compromised.
 If that wasn’t enough, various types of surgeries left some members with limited upper body movement.
 This didn’t stop Dorothy.
 Her desire to share the sport she loved so much had her out several times a week from February through the end of summer teaching and training this new team.

 Since Pink Phoenix was formed, the team has raced in venues around the world.
-We continue to compete with our sisters around the world while sharing our enthusiasm for life and for our new found sport.
+We are honored to represent breast cancer survivors.
+We find joy in competing with our sisters from around the world, while sharing our enthusiasm for life through the sport of dragon boating.